PauloMigAlmeida/linux-prewarm-process-rfc/README.md

 1. It's an I/O blocking operation
 2. Once triggered the program will run, there is no way back.
-That's equivalent of droping down a pebble at the top of a cliff
+That's equivalent of dropping down a pebble at the top of a cliff

 What I propose is to create 2 new syscalls: